Doctor of Philosophy (Theological Studies) Program

 In a case where the program director, faculty, or the student has concerns about the student’s’ academic progress, or if there is some other reason the student is unable to complete the PhD/THS program, the program director and the student should meet.
 If the program director is unable to recommend that the student continue in the program, or if the student believes that he or she is unable to continue the program, the student may be given the option of completing a terminal Master of Theology degree in lieu of completing the PhD/THS program.
 If such action is recommended by the program director in consultation with the chair of the student’s department of concentration, the student must submit a written request to withdraw from the PhD/THS to the program director.
 Completed course work is evaluated according to the following criteria:

-- When 48 or more hours of PhD-level coursework has been completed and the PhD Comprehensive Exam has been passed (at the ThM level), the student may be considered for a ThM.
+- When 41 units or more of PhD-level coursework has been completed and the PhD Comprehensive Exam has been passed (at the ThM level), the student may be considered for a ThM.
 If the PhD Comprehensive Exam has not been taken, the ThM Comprehensive Exam must be passed.
 The capstone thesis or major research papers requirement is waived in lieu of the substantive writing in program courses.

 - A second ThM from Trinity in the same concentration will not be awarded in cases where a Trinity ThM has already been awarded.
 Students opting for the ThM in lieu of the PhD/THS will not be readmitted at some future date to a PhD program at Trinity.